Apply to our Virtual Mentors Program to be paired with a senior ASCO member mentor!

 If an applicant is accepted, and a mentor match is made, ASCO staff will then introduce the pair via email and will host a call to introduce the mentor and mentee to one other.
 Following this initial introduction, the mentor and mentee are expected to organize their communications and collaboration, largely independent of ASCO.
 The pair will be encouraged to be in contact at least once a month for a period of one year.
 Mentees will be responsible for initiating communication, scheduling virtual meetings with their mentors, and establishing how the meetings will take place (by phone, Skype, etc.).

 ASCO staff will check on the progress of the communications.
-In addition, ASCO will share Virtual Mentor tools, such as the Career Development Plan (CDP), in order to assist the mentee in defining short-term objectives.
+In addition, ASCO will share Virtual Mentor tools, such as the Mentoring Plan, in order to assist the mentee in defining short-term objectives.
 ASCO will also help to devise a timeline of activities to help the mentee achieve these objectives.